jrandj/aws-security-specialty/README.md

 1. A security team is creating a response plan when an employee executes unauthorised actions on AWS infrastructure.
 They want to include steps to determine if the employee's IAM permissions changes as part of the incident.
 What steps should the team document in the plan?
     * AWS Config can be used to examine the employee's IAM permissions before the incident and compare them to the employee's current IAM permissions.
 AWS Macie is not applicable as it used for data security and data privacy.
 Amazon GuardDuty is not applicable as it is a threat detection service.
 AWS Trusted Advisor is not relevant as it helps optimise your AWS infrastructure.

+1. A company hosts a critical web application on the AWS Cloud.
+This is a key revenue-generating application for the company.
+The IT Security team is worried about potential DDoS attacks against the website (this might affect the AWS services like Amazon CloudFront, Amazon Route 53, and AWS Global Accelerator).
+The senior management has also specified that immediate action needs to be taken in case of a potential DDoS attack.
+What should be done in this regard?
+    * Consider using the AWS Shield Advanced Service.

 ### Logging and Monitoring

 1. Your company has an EC2 Instance that is hosted in an AWS VPC.
 There is a requirement to ensure that log files from the EC2 Instance are stored in a secure manner.
 The access should be limited to the log files.
 How can this be accomplished?
 Choose 2 answers from the options given below.
 Each answer forms part of the solution.